 Contact person: Magnus Wolke

 KLOE-2 detector is operating at the improved DAFNE e+e- collider of the Laboratori Nazionali di Frascati, Italy.
 The KLOE-2 physics program includes studies on neutral kaon quantum interferometry, precise tests of lepton flavour violation and measurements of rare Ks, η and η' decays.

 The Beijing Spectrometer (BES) III detector is a 4π detector facility located at the Beijing Electron Positron Collider (BEPC) II in Beijing, China.
 Data taking started in 2009 and the physics program includes studies of charmonium, charmed and lighter hadrons and of tau leptons.

 Contact person: Karin Schönning

 Calculations of electromagnetic form factors and spin properties of hadrons to explore the intrinsic structure of hadrons and to provide input for high-precision standard-model predictions.
 The mathematical tools include effective field theories and dispersion theory.

 Contact person: Stefan Leupold

 The research is focused on studies of the structure of exotic nuclei far from stability.
 Experiments are performed at GANIL in France, LNL-INFN in Italy and at GSI in Germany.
-The primary instruments used are the gamma-ray spectrometer AGATA and the neutron detector arrays Neutron Wall and NEDA.
+The primary instruments used are the gamma-ray spectrometer AGATA combined with the neutron detector array NEDA.

 Contact person: Johan Nyberg